Missing Kiely Rodni: Massive search as friends reveal teen's last known footsteps in possible abduction case

 The California Highway Patrol is also urging anyone who sees Rodni to call 911.

-The family is offering a $50,000 reward for Kiely’s return, and Smith is asking members of the to share Rodni's story, raise awareness, and call in any information that may help investigators.
+The family is offering a $50,000 reward for Rodni's return, and Smith is asking members to share Rodni's story, raise awareness and call in any information that may help investigators.

 She has also helped organize a website, findkiely.com, where friends and family are sharing the latest information they have gathered.